OPenguina02/Data-Analyst-Portfolio/README.md

 ## Project Overview

 This project simulates a lending analytics environment for a fintech company operating in the consumer finance and pawn lending industry.
 The objective is to evaluate branch performance, compare lending products, and assess the effectiveness of network expansion strategies through an interactive Power BI dashboard supported by a fully synthetic relational dataset.
 The project covers the complete analytics workflow, including business understanding, synthetic data generation, data modeling, KPI design, DAX development, and dashboard construction.

 ---

 ## Business Background

-TrueMoney+ is a fictional fintech company specializing in consumer lending and pawn-based financing.
+TrueMoney+ is a fintech company specializing in consumer lending and pawn-based financing.
 Founded in 2022, the company has pursued aggressive growth through branch network expansion across multiple provinces.
 As the network grows, management faces increasing challenges in determining:

 * Which branches are performing most effectively
 * Which locations have untapped growth potential